 Your race entry fee covers the cost of the chip rental.
 At the finish line, we have bins set up for Chip return.
 If you lose your chip, it is a $30.00 replacement fee.
 Make sure your chip is securely fastened to your shoe!

-You can usually pick up your packet starting two days before raceday at our stores.
-Packet pickup days, times, and locations should be listed on the entry fee or in the race information.
+You can usually pick up your packet one or two days before raceday at our stores.
+Packet pickup days, times, and locations should be listed in the race information.

 All race packets that do not get picked up at our stores get taken down to the race site for race day pickup/registration.

-Online registration closes at least 3 days before a race we manage.
-We need that time to download all the online entries, put them into our database, and get the Bib Numbers ready to send out to our stores the day before Packet Pickup begins.
+Online registration closes early, so that we have time to download the online entries, put them into our database, and get the Bib Numbers ready for Race Day packet pickup.

 Online registration fees are higher to cover the processing fee.